What is Body Dysmorphic Disorder?

 Body Dysmorphic Disorder or BDD is a condition where someone obsesses about flaws in their body or appearance that most people would not notice.
 Sometimes the person is so embarrassed to the point that they will not engage in social situations to avoid being around other people.

-The most common areas of concern with people who have this disorder include:
+The most common areas of concern with people who have Body Dysmorphic Disorder include:

 - Skin Imperfections- wrinkles, scars, acnes or other skin blemishes